cvranjith/cvranjith.github.io/_posts/2025-08-08-Integrating-Claude-and-OCI-GenAI-Agents-with-Oracle-APEX-Low-Code-Chat-Widgets.md

-# Bringing Claude (and Any Model) into Oracle APEX Low-Code Chat Widgets — Without Third-Party Routers

 Oracle APEX’s GenAI Dynamic Actions make it effortless to drop an AI chat widget into your app.
 The catch?
-They’re hard-wired for **OpenAI’s API schema**.
+As of now they’re hard-wired only for certain API providers such as OpenAI, Cohere, and OCI Gen AI.
 If your favorite model—say Anthropic’s Claude—uses a different JSON format, it won’t plug in directly.

-I ran into this exact roadblock… and found a clean workaround.
+I ran into this exact roadblock… and found a workaround.
 With one small PL/SQL proxy layer, you can keep APEX’s low-code experience **and** talk to **any** API — all without signing up for third-party routing services or sharing your API keys outside your control.

 ---